cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 Both authorization flows require an `audience` parameter when redirecting the user to the authorization server to log in.
 In both scenarios the audience must be set to  `https://api.publiq.be`.

-## Token parsing
+## Decoding tokens

 <!-- theme: warning -->

-> **Never** parse a user access token as a JWT, for example to check its expiration time.
-It is not guaranteed that a user access token will always be a JWT.
+> **Never** parse a client access token as a JWT, for example to check its expiration time.
+It is not guaranteed that a client access token will always be a JWT.
 The claims inside the token can also change, so you should not rely on them.